-- Maximum size of the time delay fuse or HACR type circuit breaker for protection of field wiring conductors.
-Based on 75°C copper wire.
-All wiring must conform to the National Electrical Code and all local codes. - a Maximum KW that can operate with the heat pump on is 4KW.
-Full heat available during Emergency Heat Mode. - S Maximum KW that can operate with the heat pump on is 10KW.
-Full heat available during Emergency Heat Mode. - Maximum KW that can operate with the heat pump on is 9KW.
-Full heat available during Emergency Heat Mode. - 1 Maximum KW that can operate with the heat pump on is 8KW.
+- Maximum size of the time delay fuse or circuit breaker for protection of field wiring conductors. - Based on 75°C copper wire.
+All wiring must conform to the National Electrical Code and all local codes. - 1 Maximum KW that can operate with the heat pump on is 4KW.
+Full heat available during Emergency Heat Mode. - Maximum KW that can operate with the heat pump on is 10KW.
+Full heat available during Emergency Heat Mode. - ® Maximum KW that can operate with the heat pump on is 9KW.
+Full heat available during Emergency Heat Mode. - 2 Maximum KW that can operate with the heat pump on is 8KW.
 Full heat available during Emergency Heat Mode.

-IMPORTANT: While this electrical data is presented as a guide, it is important to electrically connect properly sized fuses & conductor wires in accordance withe Nat'l.
-Electrical Code & all local codes.
+IMPORTANT: While this electrical data is presented as a guide, it is important to electrically connect properly sized fuses & conductor wires in accordance with the National Electrical Code and all local codes.